top of page

 Ja!
 FFP nimmt auch wertvolle Hilfsgüter und Güter der Alltagsunterstützung wie Kleider entgegen.
 Besonders beliebt und wichtig sind z.B. bei uns ausgediente Handys.

-Die Faustregel ist, dass die Transport- und Auslieferungskosten den Wert der Non-Food Artikel deutlich unterschreiten sollten.
+Die Faustregel ist, dass die Transport- und Auslieferungskosten den Wert der Non-Food Artikel deutlich unterschreiten sollten (s.
+Verschiffung von Balikbayan-Containern auf die Phils).

 Welche Bedürftigen/welche philippinischen Provinzen werden von FFP unterstützt?